marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 To make sure that you clean up the view whenever the plugin is disabled:

-- Allow the view clean up after itself by calling `onClose()`
+- Allow the view clean up after itself by calling `onClose()`.
-- Detach all leaves that are using the view
+- Detach all leaves that are using the view.

 ```ts
 async onunload() {